 (h) the form and manner of applying for and the fees payable on application for licensing and registration;

-(i) the fees to be paid in respect of mediation and the settlement of disputes;
+(i) the fees to be paid in respect of mediation, arbitration and the settlement of disputes;

 (j) the setting of a framework for the determination of the period of validity of licences, criteria for the transfer and renewal of licences and the transfer or use of assets on a licence lapsing, including the ownership thereof;

 (k) any other ancillary or administrative matter for which it is necessary to make rules for the proper implementation of this Act.

+(3A) The Regulator must, after consultation with the Minister, make rules regarding the content of the transmission development plan, including rules relating to the inclusion in the plan of an analysis of grid connection capacity, reasonable timelines for the expansion and strengthening of the national transmission power system and the estimated cost of the transmission development, strengthening, upgrading and refurbishment envisaged in the plan.

 (4) The Minister may, by notice in the Gazette, make regulations regarding-